eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

 ## Introduction
 A common use case is that often we have multiple sensors sending data of the same type, e.g. LIDAR data, and a subscriber is interested in the data of all those sensors.

-This example shows how you can run multiple publishers and let them pblish of the same topic.
+This example shows how you can run multiple publishers and let them publish on the same topic.
 Here we only cover the specifics for this use case, for basic sending and receiving see the [icedelivery](../icedelivery/README.md) example.
-The example also demonstrates how you can change the maximum number of samples available at a subscriber when you resubscribe.
+The example also demonstrates how you can change the maximum number of samples that can be queued up at a subscriber when you resubscribe.
 ## Run ice_multi_publisher

 Create four terminals and run one command in each of them.